skrey/yellow-extensions/documentation/content.md

 Files and folders
 -----------------
 Files and folders can have a prefix with numbers, hyphen `-`, underscore `_` and dot `.`.
-You can order pages in three ways:

-* no prefix mean pages are in alphabetical order
+* no prefix mean pages are in alphabetical order, exactly as you see them in the file browser
 * numerical prefix can be used for manual sorting, e.g. folder names`1-home` `2-services` `3-about`
 * date prefix is also possible, e.g. file name `2013-04-07-blog-entry.txt` with date format `YYYY-MM-DD`